openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

-try to lock the mutex
+Try to lock the mutex.

-if the thread is blocking, this call will wait until the mutex is available

-if the thread is non-blocking, this call will return a true or false if the mutex is available
+If the thread was started startThread(true), then this call will wait until the mutex is available and return true.
+If the thread was started startThread(false), this call will return true iff the mutex is was successfully acquired.

+***return:***
+	true iff the lock was successfully acquired.